Meet a Russia that was, a Russia that might have been

 A fisherman’s ramble through Russia in 2010 reveals a country tasting new freedoms yet burdened by its Soviet past.

-Mike Pehanich is a probing journalist known best for his decades of writing on fishing, outdoor travel, the tackle industry, and conservation and environmental issues.
+Mike Pehanich is known best for his decades of writing on fishing, outdoor travel, the tackle industry, and conservation and environmental issues.
 His work has appeared in more than 30 national and regional outdoor publications including Bassmaster, In-Fisherman, Outdoor Life, Bass Times, Fishing Tackle Retailer, Game & Fish and MLF’s Bass Fishing magazine.

 A Story of Fishing, Culture, and Change